 Tell Coaches and Organizers

 The tell everyone plan should encompass coaches, organizers, or local leaders you might know.
 These key players are especially likely to be in touch with the jumping scene and often have a large list of other team seekers.
 Reach out of your comfort zone and contact coaches in different regions too even if you are not looking to travel.
 Coaches across the country might know a perfect candidate who is eager to travel to you.

 Look for Off-season Events

-Regardless of weather you live in a jump-able climate during your off-season, seek out events that gather lots of flyers together.
+Regardless of whether you live in a jump-able climate during your off-season, seek out events that gather lots of flyers together.
 Tunnel camps are a great option, so are specific team building events hosted by many dropzones.
 Winter boogies, skills camps, even big ways can keep your skills fresh and introduce you to a large network of possible teammates.

 There are other techniques for finding great FS teammates but these three will get you pointed in the right direction.
 Good luck and happy hunting!

 Want to do some flying and thinking with Fury Coaching?
 Check out our avaible tunnel times and book below.